Washington F.C.: History

 The football club has faced financial hardship due in part to having its changing rooms burnt in an arson attack in 2009; and with league rules stating each team should provide suitable facilities for home and away teams they have had to rely on the help of teams in the two divisions of the Northern Football League until financial support is provided within the club.
 These problems caused the club to abandon its Albany Park home during the 2010–11 season and take up residence at the Nissan Sports and Leisure Complex in Sunderland, the former home of Northern League rivals Sunderland Nissan, who folded in 2009.

 September 2013.
 Steven Hutchinson appointed manager.
 Washington finished the season 2013–14 with a defeat in the Ernest Armstrong Cup losing 1–0 to Jarrow Roofing.
 Season 2014–15 Washington finished runners-up and were promoted into the First Division.

 Throughout the 2015–16 and 2016–17 Washington was forced to change managers on several occasions and the club struggled to have a consistent run of form.
 In December 2016, following the departure of Neil Hixon on the back of 5 defeats, Richie Latimer was appointed as First Team Manager.
 Latimer appointed experienced Northern League coach James Clark as assistant manager.
 In February 2017, due to work commitments and personal circumstances, Richie Latimer was forced to step down as Manager.
 Clark was appointed as First Team Manager with assistance from Player Coach Michael Laws.

-At the end of the 2016-17 season, due to lack volunteers of running the club, notice was submitted to the Northern Football League for the club to withdraw its membership for the 2017–18 season.
-An appeal was subsequently made in the local press/social media etc, to find help to take over/assist with the administration of the club.
+At the end of the 2016–17 season, due to lack volunteers of running the club, notice was submitted to the Northern Football League for the club to withdraw its membership for the 2017–18 season.
+An appeal was subsequently made in the local press/social media etc., to find help to take over/assist with the administration of the club..
+Following discussions with the Committee of Washington Association Football Club - a Community Club with a pathway of 50 youth teams.
+Washington FC merged with Washington AFC with the volunteers needed to keep the Club afloat.

+During the season 2022/ 23 Washington FC returned home to Washington following spells at various grounds following the sale of Spout Lane to houses.